 About

-Gigi Vernon’s short crime fiction has appeared in Alfred Hitchcock Mystery Magazine and elsewhere.
-Her “Show Stopper” was an International Thriller Writers finalist for best short story in 2015.
-She has a Ph.D. in history and an M.A. in Crime Fiction from University of East Anglia.
+Her short fiction has appeared in Alfred Hitchcock Mystery Magazine and elsewhere.
+Her “Show Stopper” in Mystery Writers of America Presents Ice Cold: Tales of Intrigue from the Cold War was a 2015 International Thriller Writers finalist for best short story.
+She has an MA in Crime Fiction Writing from the University of East Anglia and a PhD in history.
 Helen Heller at The Helen Heller Agency represents her.

 I am the descendant of a civil war scythe-murderer, and as such, I could be said to have murder in the blood.
 While I have been known to kill an insect or two when provoked, my own interest in murder is restricted to reading and writing about it.